Table of Contents

 FALL – September, October, November

 Monaco’s fall season is mild like the spring but still holds onto a bit more of the summer warmth, especially in September and October.
 Autumn is known to be the windy season in Monaco, so even if the sun is shining the wind can make it feel colder than it is.
 Layers are key for staying comfortable throughout the day.
 Men can wear a nice pair of chinos with a breathable shirt, but make sure to keep a pullover handy.
-For women, a maxi dress or a nice pair of trousers is perfect, a cashmere shall keep you warm in the wind.
+For women, a maxi dress or a nice pair of trousers is perfect, a cashmere shawl keep you warm in the wind.

 Fall also gets rainfall so make sure to have your umbrella with you.